plone/documentation/docs/contributing/index.md

 # Contributing to Plone

-This part of the documentation describes how to contribute to Plone, including all its packages and repositories under the Plone GitHub organization.
+This part of the documentation describes how to contribute to Plone, including all its projects and repositories under the Plone GitHub organization.

-To contribute to any package in Plone, you must follow the policies of the [Plone Foundation](https://plone.org/foundation), [Plone GitHub organization](https://github.com/plone/) and the specific package.
+To contribute to any project in Plone, you must follow the policies of the [Plone Foundation](https://plone.org/foundation), [Plone GitHub organization](https://github.com/plone/) and the specific project.

-This chapter covers policies that apply to all Plone packages.
+This chapter covers policies that apply to all Plone projects.
-Other chapters cover any variations and additional policies for each package.
+Other chapters cover any variations and additional policies for each project.

 (contributing-sign-and-return-the-plone-contributor-agreement-label)=